Reading Time: 5 Minutes

 If you’re planning a move this year in Canada, there are ways to make things a little easier on your mind and body.
 As expert movers ourselves, we know all the tricks of the trade and have more than a few packing hacks to offer.

-A move is an opportunity to get rid of the things in your life you don’t need to hang onto any longer.
-De-clutter your home.
+A move is an opportunity to get rid of the things you don’t need to hang onto any longer in your life.
 Is there furniture you’ve been looking to replace?
-Do you have electronics, charging cables, or random tech you don’t even know what it’s for anymore?
+Do you have electronics, charging cables, or random tech, and you don’t even know what it’s for anymore?
 Declutter your home.

-Pack an essentials box
+Pack an Essentials Box

-This is a marked box, containing all your must-haves to be comfortable your first day there while you wait to unpack and arrange everything.
-Using an essentials box, you won’t be left digging for toothpaste, an outfit, or your smartphone charger if things get hung up along the way.
+This is a marked box, containing all your must-haves to be comfortable on your first day in your new home while you wait to unpack and arrange everything.
+Using an essentials box is a creative moving hack that won’t leave you digging for toothpaste, an outfit, or your smartphone charger if things get hung up along the way.

 Any furniture like couches, cribs, computer desks, or anything requiring disassembly should be documented with photos.
-It can be a struggle putting things back together and at the end of a long day, you don’t want to be struggling to get a bed or dresser set up.
+It can be a struggle putting things back together, and at the end of a long day, you don’t want to be struggling to get a bed or dresser set up.

-There are all sorts of moving hacks and shortcuts you can apply in packing breakables as well, such as using paper plates to protect glass plates or using egg cartons to keep jewelry safe.
-Things like folded socks and even crumpled newspaper or magazines can also serve as protection for valuables.
-Ensure any boxes with breakables are clearly marked to avoid mistakes.
+There are all sorts of moving hacks and shortcuts you can apply in packing breakables, such as using paper plates to protect glass plates or using egg cartons to keep jewelry safe.
+Items like folded socks and even crumpled newspapers or magazines can also safeguard valuables.
+Ensure any boxes with breakables are marked to avoid mistakes.

 If you want to save and as a shortcut to spend, you can generally pick up different sized boxes from local clothing stores, grocery stores, and similar retailers.
 There’s always boxes being tossed out on a daily basis, just gathering space.
 Don’t hesitate to stop in at some of these places and pick up a few boxes for yourself.
-Just know that they aren’t always built steady so you may need to be picky with what you send yourself home with!
+Just know that they aren’t always built steady, so you may need to be picky with what you send yourself home with!

 Hire a Moving Company

-If you have kids, you may want to unpack their boxes first ensuring they feel at ease.
+If you have kids, you may want to unpack their boxes first to help ensure they feel at ease.
 If it’s just adults, you can take your time.
 Make it easy on yourself.
-You may want to unpack your mattress however you don’t need much more in the first few days.
+You may want to unpack your mattress; however, you don’t need much more in the first few days.

-Be thoughtful in how you plan your day and how you plan the move in general.
-With a little bit of planning, support from a moving company, and prioritizing keeping things low-stress, you shouldn’t have any trouble having a successful move!
+Be thoughtful in how you plan your day and plan the move in general.
+With a little bit of planning, a few key packing hacks, support from a professional company, and prioritizing keeping things low-stress, you shouldn’t have any trouble having a successful move!